esphome/esphome-docs/components/media_player/i2s_audio.rst

     :image: i2s_audio.svg

-The ``i2s_audio`` media player platform allows you to play media from webservers and web streams via the I2S bus.
+The ``i2s_audio`` media player platform allows you to play media from webservers and web streams via the :ref:`/components/i2s_audio`.
 This platform only works on ESP32 based chips.

 .. code-block:: yaml